carpentries-incubator/workflows-nextflow/_episodes/12-reporting.md

 ## Nextflow log

 Once a script has run, Nextflow stores a log of all the workflows executed in the current folder.
-Similar to an electronic lab book, this means you have a have a record of all processing steps and commands run.
+Similar to an electronic lab book, this means you have a record of all processing steps and commands run.

 You can print Nextflow's execution history and log information using the `nextflow log` command.

 ~~~
 $ nextflow log